Kiran6248/superchef-ms4/README.md

 ### **Project barriers and solutions**

-* While making the index.html page for Home app, I tried to show background images by adding them in media folder, but it was not working.
-It was working fine when i tried to add the images from static folder.
-I checked every spelling error in settings.py and project level urls.py file, but I could not find any mistake.
+* While making the index.html page for the Home app, I tried to show background images by adding them to media folder, but it was not working.
+It was working fine when I tried to add the images from the static folder.
+I checked every spelling error in the settings.py and project level urls.py file, but I could not find any mistake.
 I searched in [Django documentation](https://docs.djangoproject.com/en/3.2/) also to check if the code is correct.
 I found that the code is correct.
 So, I searched in slack for some related issues and I found one suggestion from a member to add one code in settings.py's context_processor.
-I tried that code and images started loading perfectly. the code used was
+I tried that code and the images started loading perfectly. the code used was

         'django.template.context_processors.media',

-* Blog and comments on blog are the 2 extra models which were decided by me to add in the project.
-Adding Blog , Editing it and Deleting dunctions worked fine but when I added comment model and wrote view for it, the blog detail section started giving error, those errors were unfamiliar to me.
-So, i contacted Tutor support but could not get any help from there.
-So I started going line by line and trying to understand it and I found that my comment variable in database has no connection with the blog variable in the view.
-So, I made the correction and after few trial the view started working.
+* Blog and comments on the blog are the 2 extra models which were decided by me to add to the project.
+Adding Blog, Editing it, and Deleting functions worked fine but when I added the comment model and wrote view for it, the blog detail section started giving errors, those errors were unfamiliar to me.
+So, I contacted Tutor support but could not get any help from there.
+So I started going line by line and trying to understand it and I found that my comment variable in the database has no connection with the blog variable in the view.
+So, I corrected and after a few trial the view started working.
 The line which was written wrong and then corrected was

          'new_comment.post = blog'

-* The biggest project barrier came on the day of deployment, On 1st july 2021 Gitpod had some incident which dleted all uncommited files from every workspace open during that time.
-My workspace was open as I was going to do deployment.
+* The biggest project barrier came on the day of deployment, On 1st July 2021, Gitpod had some incident that deleted all uncommitted files from every workspace open during that time.
+My workspace was open as I was going to do the deployment.
 The workspace stopped working and We got instructions from Gitpod.

   <details>
   <summary>Gitpod Instruction</summary>